Scheduling new clients online and in-person! | 7777 Bonhomme Avenue, Suite 1800, Clayton, MO 63105 | 314-472-3091 | Contact Us.

 I think I have ADHD, why do I need a comprehensive evaluation?

 Diagnosing Attention-Deficit/Hyperactivity Disorder (ADHD) can be more time-consuming and complex than taking questionnaires.
 Symptoms of ADHD also overlap with symptoms of other mental health disorders.
 For example, your difficulty paying attention could be due to ADHD, anxiety, depression, trauma, etc. In addition, ADHD is often comorbid (or exists together) with other diagnoses.
-A comprehensive evaluation is recommended to provide accurate diagnos(es).
+A comprehensive evaluation is recommended to provide an accurate diagnosis or diagnoses.